docs community resources blog github

 The DOTNET_ROOT environment variable specifies the path to the directory where .NET Runtimes and SDKs are installed.

-• Set by: dotnet-core-runtime
+• Set by: dotnet-core-aspnet-runtime buildpack

-• Phases: build
+• Phases: launch

 PATH